wintervt/council-queue/README.md

 ## Installation:

+## 1. Create database

-## 1. Create database and save credentials
+Create an empty MYSQL database in your preferred environment and save credentials for later use.

 ## 2. Set Environment Variables